-Effective January [__], 2020
+Effective February 6, 2020

 THese terms of use (this “Agreement”) is entered into by the individual accepting this Agreement (“You”) in favor of CCC Information Services Inc. (“CCC”) and govern your access to and use of the CCC® Mobile Crash Detection application and its successor products and services (collectively the “Application”).
-BY DOWNLOADING, INSTALLING, OR USING the Application, or by otherwise indicating your agreement to the terms and conditions set forth herein (including, without limitaion, by indicating such consent within the Application), YOU ACKNOWLEDGE AND AGREE TO BE BOUND BY THE TERMS AND CONDITIONS OF THIS AGREEMENT.
+BY DOWNLOADING, INSTALLING, OR USING the Application, or by otherwise indicating your agreement to the terms and conditions set forth herein (including, without LIMITATION, by indicating such consent within the Application), YOU ACKNOWLEDGE AND AGREE TO BE BOUND BY THE TERMS AND CONDITIONS OF THIS AGREEMENT.
 SHOULD YOU NOT ACKNOWLEDGE AND AGREE TO THE TERMS AND CONDITIONS OF THIS AGREEMENT, YOU MUST IMMEDIATELY UNINSTALL the Application AND/OR DISCONTINUE ITS USE.
 CONTINUED USE OF the Application SIGNIFIES YOUR CONTINUED ACCEPTANCE OF THIS AGREEMENT AND ANY CHANGES TO IT.

 This Agreement provides ccc with Your unconditional and irrevocable consent to use program data and participant information as set forth herein, and includes a waiver and release of liability in favor of CCC.
 By entering into this Agreement, YOU acknowledge You havecompletely read and fully understands the terms hereof and agrees to be bound thereby.